determined-ai/determined/docs/setup-cluster/deploy-cluster/on-prem/deploy.rst

 .. code::

-   det deploy local cluster-up --auto-bind-mount <absolute directory path>
+   det deploy local cluster-up --auto-work-dir <absolute directory path>

 the cluster will automatically make the specified directory available to tasks on the cluster as ``./shared_fs``.
-If ``--auto-bind-mount`` is not specified, the cluster will default to mounting your home directory.
+If ``--auto-work-dir`` is not specified, the cluster will default to mounting your home directory.
 This will allow you to access your local preferences and any relevant files stored in the specified directory with the cluster's notebooks, shells, and tensorboard tasks.
 To disable this feature, use:

 .. code::

-   det deploy local cluster-up --no-auto-bind-mount
+   det deploy local cluster-up --no-auto-work-dir

 For production deployments, you'll want to :ref:`use a cluster configuration file
 <configuring-cluster-install>`.
 To provide this configuration file to ``det deploy``, use: